keshavv007/AppleStore-Apps-Analysis-SQL/README.md

 2. AppleStore_Description.csv

 ## Summary of Analysis
-1. Question-1: What are the top 10 categories that have the most apps in the Apple Store?
+1. Question-1: What are the top 10 categories that have the most apps in the Apple Store? <br>
-   Answer-1: Top 10 biggest categories of apps are Games, Business, Education, Utilities, Lifestyle, Food & Drink, Health & Fitness, Productivity, Entertainment and Shopping.
+   Answer-1: Top 3 biggest categories of apps are Games, Entertainment and Education.